Updated: Oct 11

 The term ‘moisturizer’ is a neologic word coined by the Madison Avenue marketers, with no scientific bearing.
 These moisturizers can be broadly classified into four groups: occlusive, emollients, humectants, and protein rejuvenators.

 Occlusives: They are the heaviest form of moisturizer.
 When applied to moist skin, occlusives sit on the top of the epidermis and help to seal in all the water in the stratum corneum.
 Examples include petrolatum, paraffin, beeswax, mineral oil, coconut oil, and plant butters like shea and cocoa butter.
+However, plant butters like Shea butter might be comedogenic.
+So, keep that in mind while deciding which moisturizer to use.
 Some occlusives like ceramides, cholesterol, and free fatty acids can also restore the faulty intercellular matrix lipids.

 Emollients: These agents are lighter than occlusives but still heavier than humectants.
 They get soaked into the skin and act by filling the crevices or gaps in the parched stratum corneum.
 This property of emollients makes them ideal candidates for adding a smooth texture to gracefully aging skin.
 They also help in preventing Trans-Epidermal Water Loss (TEWL) to a certain extent.
 Some commonly used emollients are ceramides, cholesterols, and squalene.
 Other examples include triglycerides, alcohol benzoate, fatty alcohols, and esters.